Communication Sciences and Disorders

 Admission Process for Communication Sciences and Disorders Program

-2. Application materials are released to the Communication Sciences and Disorders Graduate Admissions Committee from the Graduate School once all materials are received (i.e., transcripts, letters, GRE scores, etc.).
+2. Application materials are released to the Communication Sciences and Disorders Graduate Admissions Committee from the Graduate School once all materials are received (i.e., transcripts, letters, scores, etc.).

 5. Applicants are recommended for admission based upon rankings determined by the admissions committee.
-There are 25 applicants recommended for fall admission and 15 for winter admission.
-Students who are denied admission may request to have their application "rolled-over" for reconsideration by contacting the Graduate Admissions Office.
-While you do not have to update any materials, if you have retaken the GRE or have redone your personal statement, etc., you may add/swap them out.
+There are generally 25 applicants recommended for Fall admission and 15 for Winter admission.
+Students who are denied admission but meet the eligibility criteria may request to have their application "rolled-over" for reconsideration by contacting the Graduate Admissions Office.
+If you have rolled-over your application, you are not required to update any materials; however, if you would like to update your personal statement or other materials, you may add/swap out application materials.

 • Resources Expand dropdown